 In this tutorial, we will show you how to install TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos).
-The flagships from Samsung has set up the bar for others to follow.
-All these three devices boast of some of the most impressive specs sheets.
+The flagships from Samsung have set up the bar for others to follow.
+All these three devices boast some of the most impressive specs sheets.
 If we talk about the Ultra variant, it has a huge 6.9-inch screen with 1440 x 3200-pixel resolution, with a 120Hz refresh rate.
-Under the hood, the Global variant has Exynos 990 chipset while the USA build comes with Qualcomm SM8250 Snapdragon 865.
+Under the hood, the Global variant has Exynos 990 chipset, while the USA build comes with Qualcomm SM8250 Snapdragon 865.

-The former has a Mali-G77 MP11 GPU while the latter comes with Adreno 650.
+The former has a Mali-G77 MP11 GPU, while the latter comes with Adreno 650.
 Furthermore, it comes in three different variants, with the top-end coming in 512GB 16GB RAM.
 Then there is a quad 108+48+12+0.3MP rear camera setup followed by a 40MP front-facing camera.
 Having an under-display fingerprint, the device beholds a mammoth 5000 mAh battery that supports 45W fast charging and a 15W wireless charging.

 However, this is just the tip of the iceberg.
 You could try out a plethora of other tweaks once you step into the custom development.
 For that, one of the major prerequisites is having a custom recovery like TWRP installed.
 And in this guide, we will help you achieve just that.
 With that said, here are the steps to install TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra.
-Just keep in mind that the below steps are only applicable for the Exynos variants of these three devices.
+Remember that the below steps are only applicable for the Exynos variants of these three devices.

-Install TWRP Recovery on Samsung Galaxy S20, S20+ or S20 Ultra (Exynos)
+Install TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos)

 You could also use the Mount functionality of the recovery to connect external USB drives via OTG cable.
-So with such a long list of advantages, there is no brownie points in guessing why people are looking to install the TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos).
+So with such a long list of advantages, there are no brownie points in guessing why people are looking to install the TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos).
 And in this guide, we will help you with just that.
 But before we list out the steps to flash the TWRP recovery, there are a few important points worth discussing.
 Make sure you go through each one of them and then only proceed with the installation steps.

 Points to keep in mind